Starting a business can be one of the most beneficial tasks you undertake to improve your financial life.

-Furniture flipping is actually a really fun business.
+Furniture flipping is a really fun business.
 I’ve dabbled in this myself a time or two, and it’s a great way to make a few extra bucks if you don’t mind putting in the time.
-What you do is scour garage sales, Craigslist, or even the side of the road on trash day looking for furniture that’s in need of a little TLC.
+What you do is scour garage sales, Craigslist, or even the side of the road on trash day looking for furniture that needs a little TLC.
 Then, take the time to fix, refinish, or paint the furniture, and resell it for a profit.

 I’ve even been able to re-sell furniture I bought at garage sales and antique stores for a profit without updating them at all.
 It all depends on the price you can get it for!